 Fortunately, there is a process that most manufacturers employ to safely recycle silicon tetrachloride back into the manufacturing process for new silicon wafers, helping to eliminate health and environmental risks.

 There are human rights and environmental risks associated with all the minerals used in solar panels and lithium-ion batteries.
-Human rights risks include poor worker health and safety, fair and living wage, conflict over land rights with local and Indigenous peoples, and labour rights issues including child labour and forced labour.
-Environmental impacts, such as pollution of air, soil and water, as well as damage to the biodiversity of surrounding ecosystems through poor mineral extractions, water contamination and waste management.
+Human rights risks include poor worker health and safety, fair and living wage, conflict over land rights with local and Indigenous peoples, and labor rights issues including child labor and forced labor.
+Environmental impacts, such as pollution of air, soil, and water, as well as damage to the biodiversity of surrounding ecosystems through poor mineral extractions, water contamination, and waste management.
 Reducing the carbon emissions produced in mineral extraction is also particularly important, as the uptake in solar and wind energy is motivated by advocates to reduce global carbon emissions.
 To mitigate the social and environmental impacts of solar panel production, Governments must be proactive in setting and implementing the right policy, regulatory and oversight environment to ensure these minerals are mined and processed responsibly.

 Solar panel manufacturing uses toxic chemicals, why is it considered green energy?

-The majority of greenhouse gas emissions occurs during the manufacturing process, waste is created, humans are exposed to toxic chemicals and laborer are exploited in various regions.
-After all, the current market driven procurement processes are based on cutting costs and driving profits.
-While these chemicals can be considered as hazardous, they aren’t so while the panels are on your roof.
-The concern for their toxicity comes into play during the manufacturing process, as well as disposal process from by-products during the manufacturing process, and at the end of the panel’s lifetime.
+The majority of greenhouse gas emissions occurs during the manufacturing process, waste is created, humans are exposed to toxic chemicals, and laborer are exploited in various regions.
+After all, the current market-driven procurement processes are based on cutting costs and driving profits.
+While these chemicals can be considered hazardous, they aren’t so while the panels are on your roof.
+The concern for their toxicity comes into play during the manufacturing process, as well as the disposal process from by-products during the manufacturing process, and at the end of the panel’s lifetime.